modal-labs/sf3/README.md

 - By colocating the web server and Diambra engine in the [same region closest to Modal's control plane](https://modal.com/docs/guide/geographic-latency#geographic-latency), `us-east-1`, and because they communicate over gRPC via an [unencrypted port](https://modal.com/docs/guide/tunnels#advanced-unencrypted-tcp-tunnels), we can send frames over the websocket at nearly the game's native 164 FPS, as shown in the [RL self-play data collection and gameplay against GPT-5](#llm-evaluation).
 In fact, to enable real-time play, we have to manually slow it down to 60 FPS!
 - The game loop and robot run in their own asyncio loops so consistent FPS is maintained.
 To send state between the two loops, we simply store frames/actions in nonlocal variables w.r.t. the loops, so each loop operates on the latest frame/action.
 The robot contains [`remote.aio`](https://modal.com/docs/guide/async) calls to both the YOLO and LLM so as to not block the [event loop](https://docs.python.org/3/library/asyncio-eventloop.html).
 - Since the LLM is text-only, and position information isn't exposed by Diambra for RL training purposes, we must use a YOLO model fine-tuned on [synthetic scenes of actual character sprites](#yolo-training) to get around these limitations.
-- By enabling [chunked prefill](https://docs.vllm.ai/en/latest/configuration/optimization.html#chunked-prefill_1) for the LLM, we maximize output token throughput, essential for real-time LLM resonsiveness.
+- By enabling [chunked prefill](https://docs.vllm.ai/en/latest/configuration/optimization.html#chunked-prefill_1) for the LLM, we maximize output token throughput, essential for real-time LLM responsiveness.
 Since the LLM operates on each frame, we achieve move variety by eliminating eight of the most recent moves from the available move choices (8 was empirically the smallest number that made the gameplay look good).

 Below is a diagram explaining the latency for one action:

 ![Latency diagram](./assets/readme/demo_latency.png "Latency diagram")

 Note that at 60 FPS, each frame is emitted once every 16ms.
-Also, since the latency the web server communicates with the Diambra engine and the latency of storing nonlocal variables is much lower than everything else, we treat it as basically instanteanous.
+Also, since the latency the web server communicates with the Diambra engine and the latency of storing nonlocal variables is much lower than everything else, we treat it as basically instantaneous.

 Some napkin math: